MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Windows.md

 1. Offline - Mount the Nano Server VHD and unzip the contents of the zip file to your chosen location within the mounted image.
 2. Online - Transfer the zip file over a PowerShell Session and unzip it in your chosen location.

-In both cases, you will need the Windows 10 x64 Zip release package and will need to run the commands within an "Administrator" PowerShell instance.
+In both cases, you will need the Windows 10 x64 ZIP release package and will need to run the commands within an "Administrator" PowerShell instance.

 ### Offline Deployment of PowerShell Core

 1. Use your favorite zip utility to unzip the package to a directory within the mounted Nano Server image.
 2. Unmount the image and boot it.
 3. Connect to the inbox instance of Windows PowerShell.
-4. Follow the instructions to create a remoting endpoint using the [another instance technique](#executed-by-another-instance-of-powershell-on-behalf-of-the-instance-that-it-will-register).
+4. Follow the instructions to create a remoting endpoint using the ["another instance technique"](#executed-by-another-instance-of-powershell-on-behalf-of-the-instance-that-it-will-register).

 ### Online Deployment of PowerShell Core